harness/developer-hub/docs/continuous-integration/troubleshoot/troubleshooting-ci.md

 helpdocs_is_published: true
 ---

-This topic contains general troubleshooting information for error messages and other issues that can arise.
+This topic contains troubleshooting information for error messages and other issues that can arise with Harness CI.
+For more Harness troubleshooting guidance, go to [Troubleshooting Harness](/docs/troubleshooting/troubleshooting-nextgen).

 If you cannot find a resolution, please contact [Harness Support](mailto:support@harness.io) or visit the [Harness Community Forum](https://community.harness.io/).